whose-code/domain-search-app/domainsapp/README.md

 before getting started, run <br />
 flutter pub get <br />

+## Getting Started

+This project invokes REST API endpoints to get realtime domain availability using Flutter application. <br />
-API key is necessary to get the info.
+API key is necessary to get the info.  <br />
 A non-prod API key (for testing) is available within .env directory.
 Please use it wise.

-## Getting Started

-This project invokes REST API endpoints to get realtime domain availability using Flutter application.

 ## Running the App